sezer-muhammed/eflatun_uav/docs/index.rst

-.. eflatun_uav documentation master file, created by sphinx-quickstart on Fri May  5 17:06:50 2023.
+.. eflatun uav documentation master file, created by sphinx-quickstart on Sun May 14 11:49:58 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to eflatun_uav's documentation!
+Welcome to eflatun uav's documentation!
 =======================================

 .. toctree::